GRINDLEFORD PARISH COUNCIL

 Hallo everyone, I am the current Clerk for Grindleford Parish Council, and only the fourth since the Council was formed.
 So quite hard shoes to fill.

-Each month, on the second Thursday at 7.30 pm, usually in the Pavilion unless Covid-19 is in the way, the Council meets to discuss business.
-If you would like to attend please contact me grindleparish@gmail.com
+Each month, on the second Thursday at 7.00 pm in the Pavilion, the Council meets to discuss business.
+If you would like to attend, or contact me or the Council on any other matter, please email grindleparish@gmail.com

 Latest Meetings